telehash/telehash.github.io/protocol.md

 Hashname discovery and connectivity is governed by a Kademlia-based DHT that switches collectively help maintain.
 This process involves initial seeding on startup, tracking "buckets" of other switches based on a distance metric and actively maintaining connections to them for handling [seek](#seek) requests.

 The details of how [kademlia][] is implemented for Telehash are broken out into their own document.

-## Line Maintenance

-(this area in progress...)

-A line may at any point become invalidated if the remote side is disconnected or restarts, so the process of detecting that and deciding to restart a line needs to be defined.

-A simple rule to start is invalidating a line after it has been idle for more than 60 seconds or after sending channel packets and not getting any responses for more than 10 seconds (if the switch internally sends seek queries regularly and there's no replies, for instance).

-If the switch knows that it is behind a NAT, for any lines that it want's to maintain as active it MUST send at least one packet out at least once every 60 seconds.

-This logic will have to evolve into a more efficient/concise pattern at scale, likely involving regular or triggered `path` and `seek` requests, as well as differentiating between if an app is using the line versus the switch maintaining it for it's DHT.

 [rsa]:     https://en.wikipedia.org/wiki/RSA_(algorithm)